jsrmalvarez/workshop_crud_mcp/README.md

 ## Environment Configuration

-Create a `.env` file in the backend directory with the following content:
+Create a `.env` file under the docker directory with the following content:

 ```env
 ENVIRONMENT=development  # or production